“Next to Love” by Ellen Feldman is a fictional book that follows three childhood friends before, during, and after World War II.

 The publisher has made available one (1) copy of “Next to Love” to be given out– enter at the end of the post.

 The book takes place between 1941 and 1964, it follows three childhood friends from a small town in Massachusetts and their struggles.
-The book tells an important story of those who struggle with the aftermath of the war on daily basis for the rest of their lives.
+The book tells an important story of those who struggle with the aftermath of the war on a daily basis for the rest of their lives.

 While this is certainly not a history book, the lives of the women follow the national struggles (civil rights for example) which got national attention, and sometimes even international attention.
 While there isn’t much melodrama in the book, the author certainly tells a vivid and lucid story.